 Black

-The final phase of the Wu Xing system, when all things have reached the utmost Yin, is represented by black, the element of water and the cold ice of winter.
-Black points north and and to the night sky.
-The energy of black is stillness and conserving.
+The final phase of the Wu Xing system, when all things have reached the utmost Yin, is represented by Black, the element of water and the cold ice of winter.
+It points north and the black of the night sky.